-But the apostles proper are only those who, after Jesus’ ascension into heaven, was invested by Him with the mission of bringing His message of salvation to the world.
-For this reason, Jesus made the Holy Spirit descend on these chosen ones on the day of Pentecost.
-He ordered the chief among them, Peter, to found his Church and take it everywhere.
+But the apostles proper are only those who, after Jesus’ ascension into heaven, were invested by Him with the mission of bringing His message of salvation to the world.
+For this reason, Jesus made the Holy Spirit descend on these chosen ones on Pentecost.
+He ordered the chief among them, Peter, to find his Church and take it everywhere.

 What did the apostles do after Jesus died?